eromaredo/yamaha-spotify-bridge/README.md

 > ⚠️ **This script was generated with AI assistance and may contain bugs.
 It works on the author's setup, but use it at your own risk.**

 > This is a proof of concept.
 The goal was to prove that cross-VLAN Spotify Connect can work, and to document how and why.
 The script works, but it is far from production-ready.
 It likely has edge cases, error handling gaps, and things that could be done better by someone with deeper knowledge of networking and Python.
-If you know what you are doing, please feel free to improve it — contributions are very welcome.
+If you know what you are doing, please feel free to use the work and improve it — you are very welcome.
 The author lacks the expertise to take this further, and hopes this saves someone else the hours of troubleshooting that went into figuring it out.

 A lightweight Python script for OpenWrt routers that acts as a Spotify Connect proxy between a guest Wi-Fi network and a Yamaha MusicCast receiver (or any other Spotify Connect device) located on the main LAN.